skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``LogoImage`` - the path to the game logo image, which appears in the header of every page; if the specified file does not exist, the name of the game is used in place of an image
+* ``OutputRegisterTableHeader`` - the text displayed in the header of output register tables on routine disassembly pages (default: 'Output')
 * ``StyleSheet`` - the base name of the CSS file to use (default:
   `skoolkit.css`); multiple CSS files can be declared by separating their names with semicolons